 Chorizo’s main ingredients are pork and pimenton, which gives the sausage its orange/red colour.
 Pimenton can be either ‘Picante’, spicy or ‘dulce’ sweet which determines the taste of the resulting sausage.

-Chorizo’s origins come from rural Spain where most families would keep a pig, fatten it on kitchen scraps and then slaughter it during the ‘matanza’ in November, to prepare and cure the meat ready for the winter.
-The pigs intestines provided the casing for the sausage after cleaning and soaking in saltwater.
+Chorizo’s origins come from rural Spain where most families would keep a pig.
+They would fatten it on kitchen scraps and then slaughter it during the ‘matanza’ in November, to prepare and cure the meat ready for the winter.
+The pig’s intestines provided the casing for the sausage after cleaning and soaking in saltwater.

-This video from insider.com shows how the finest chorizo Iberico from Jamones Lazo in Andalusia is made.
-The meat is sourced from the black Iberian pig fed on acorns.
+See how fine chorizo Iberico from Jamones Lazo in Andalusia is made.
+The meat he uses for the best chorizo is sourced from the black Iberian pig fed on acorns.

 For the adventurous, you can try making some using commercially available sausage casing.